abanoubshenouda/abanoubshenouda/README.md

 - :school: I am a `Junior` at [Faculty of Computers and Artificial Intelligence ](http://www.hnu.edu.eg/hnu.php?pg=facprograms&id=25) at [Helwan National University (HNU)](http://www.hnu.edu.eg/).
 - :technologist: I love using Software as a solution for every `Problem`.
 - :computer: I am a competitive programmer at `Codeforces`, `Leetcode`.
-- :student: I’m currently learning `Computer Science` and `Software Engineering`.
+- :student: I’m currently learning `Computer Science` and `Cyber Security`.
 - :nerd_face: Always `learning new things`.
 - :thinking: I’m currently open for a new `job opportunity`
 <br>